vighneshch/agentic_ai_projects/01_news_agency_team/README.md

 # 🧠 NYT-Worthy Article Generator using Agno Agents

-A multi-agent AI system built with the [Agno SDK](https://github.com/agno-agi/agno) that collaboratively researches, writes, and edits long-form, high-quality articles — tailored to meet the standards of *The New York Times*.
+A multi-agent AI system built with the [Agno](https://github.com/agno-agi/agno) that collaboratively researches, writes, and edits long-form, high-quality articles — tailored to meet the standards of *The New York Times*.

 ---